Dudukun/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-what do this 3 lines print
+whatt does this script print